KedarModak30112004-sys/8085-microcomputer-system/README.md

 | 8000H – FFFFH | Reserved / Expansion | 32 KB |

 Address decoding is implemented using the 74LS138 3-to-8 line decoder.
+Each memory module is enabled using chip-select signals generated from higher-order address lines.

 ---